DriftAsimov/DriftAsimov/README.md

 ## What is this GitHub about?
 This GitHub has repos to help you on your programming schedules, I will be posting the source codes of some of my projects and soon I plan to make a website for my server.

+I also own an anime API which can be found [here](https://pypi.org/project/animec/).

 ## DriftAsimov's GitHub Statistics
 [![Drift Asimov's GitHub Stats](https://github-readme-stats.vercel.app/api?username=driftasimov&show_icons=true&theme=chartreuse-dark)](https://github.com/anuraghazra/github-readme-stats)